JuliaAI/MLJ.jl/paper/paper.md

 # Flexible and compact work-flows for performance evaluation and tuning

-Evaluating the performance of some `model` object (specifying the hyper-parameters of some supervised learning algorithm) using some specified `resampling` strategy, and measured against some battery of performance `measures`, looks like this:
+To evaluate the performance of some `model` object (specifying the hyper-parameters of some supervised learning algorithm) using some specified `resampling` strategy, and measured against some battery of performance `measures`,  one runs:

 ```julia